Photos by Michael Davis, Stadium Journey

 Final Thoughts

-Overall, the ballpark is a diamond in the rough for the local DFW area baseball fan.
-The experience provides top notch Division 1 baseball in a quiet setting without large crowds, expensive tickets or concessions.
-There is so much to do in the DFW area that an out of town sports traveler may not have the time to pick up a game at Horner Ballpark, however, if you make the time, you'll find baseball being played at its purist.
+Overall the ballpark is a diamond in the rough for the local DFW area baseball fan.
+The experience provides top notch Division 1 baseball in a quiet setting without large crowds, expensive tickets, nor high-priced concessions.
+There is so much to do in the DFW area that an out-of-town sports traveler may not have time to pick up a game at Horner Ballpark, but if you make the time you'll find baseball being played at its purest.